-Currently, Adele directs the Post-Conviction Innocence Clinic at New York Law School.
-Along with her students, she represents a small number of clients who have convincing claims of innocence that cannot be established with DNA evidence alone.
+Currently, Professor Berhard is the co-director of the Post-Conviction Innocence Clinic (PCIC) at New York Law School.
+With her co-director, Gaynor Cunningham, and PCIC students, she represents a small number of clients who have convincing claims of innocence that cannot be established with DNA evidence alone.

 Early in 2019, the clinic protected a non-English speaking client’s right to appeal and won a new trial for a client who had been imprisoned more than 20 years based on new evidence.
-Professor Bernhard and clinic students also succeeded in overturning the 1976 murder conviction of Keith Bush, who has been represented by the clinic for 13 years.
+Also in 2019, Professor Bernhard and clinic students succeeded in overturning the 1976 murder conviction of Keith Bush, who has been represented by the clinic for 13 years.

 Under Professor Bernhard’s leadership, the clinic, in partnership with the Suffolk County District Attorney’s Office’s Conviction Integrity Bureau, was awarded a federal partnership grant in October 2019.
 The $275,000 two-year grant supports continued efforts to identify and investigate wrongful conviction claims.